guilhermefarto/ant-colony-optimization/README.md

 Each ant will perform two essential activities during the simulation:

 * Search for food along the map;
-* Transporting and depositing food in the anthill;
+* Transport and deposit food in the anthill;

-Ants will release pheromone in the path traveled regardless of the activity they are performing.
+Ants will release pheromone in the trail traveled regardless of the activity they are performing.
 Over time, the pheromone attraction force will be reduced.
-The pulling force of an ant's pheromone will be reset to the default value (i) when the ant finds the food and (ii) when the ant returns and deposits the food in the anthill (and go out in search of food again).
+The attraction force of an ant's pheromone will be reset to the default value (i) when the ant finds the food and (ii) when the ant returns and deposits the food in the anthill (and go out in search of food again).

-The release of pheromones by an ant contributes to the orientation (or suggestion) the other in a way that can guide you in search of food, as well as in nature.
+The pheromones released by an ant contributes to the orientation (or suggestion) in a way that can guide other ants in the search of food, as well as in nature.
 A longer time is needed for the trail pheromone to evaporate when more ants go through the predetermined path.
-If a trail pheromone is no longer used or is underutilized for a given period, there will be evaporation of pheromone.
-As a result, the pheromone trail will be reduced and / or erased, restricting the possibility of other ants moving in the same direction.
+There will be evaporation of pheromone if a trail pheromone is no longer used or is underutilized for a given period.
+As a result, the pheromone trail will be reduced and/or erased, restricting the possibility of other ants moving in the same direction.

-The pheromone release and evaporation processes contribute, respectively, (i) to strengthen and increase the probability of other ants follow the same path in search of food and (ii) to avoid convergence to an optimal local solution, allowing bad decisions (paths) to be forgotten.
+The release of pheromone release and evaporation processes support, respectively, (i) to strengthen and increase the probability of other ants follow trails in the search of food and (ii) to avoid convergence to an optimal local solution, allowing bad decisions (paths) to be forgotten.

-The ACO simulation assumes that ants can become bored and thus stop moving for a brief period.
+The ACO simulation assumes that ants can become bored and thus stop moving for a brief period of time.

 * **Anthill.pde**